BerndHessling/ShinyQC/README.md

     +	To specify these peptides copy the Modified sequence and Charge from the evidence.txt file in PeptidesOfInterest.txt file.

-    +   evidence.txt files can be found after a first MaxQuant analysis of a raw file in the folder:
+    +   evidence.txt files can be found after a first MaxQuant analysis of a raw file in a folder located in the corresponding SampleType folder named exactly like the original raw file. e.g.:

     ```
-    D:/QC-software/BSA/Orbi1_160130_BSA_01
+    D:/QC-software/BSA/Orbi1_160130_BSA_01/
     ```

     +	Make sure to choose peptides that are well suited for your quality control (e.g. avoid peptides bearing Methionine which can be oxidized and therefore vary in intensity, choose peptides occurring in only one charge state, choose peptides covering a large area of your gradient,…).